 Which stakeholders are most important?

 An employee may also be an investor.
 A politician may also reside in the community in which the company operates.
 Despite its best intentions, it is unrealistic for a company to satisfy the demands of all parties equally.
-In fact, it will regularly face scenarios in which it has to prioritise one stakeholder to the detriment of another.
+It will regularly face scenarios in which it has to prioritise one stakeholder to the detriment of another.

 Should investors wish to cut costs, the company may have to reduce the wages of its employees or let some go altogether.
 Similarly, they may have to end a relationship with a trusted supplier in favour of a more competitive price to maintain profitability.

-Naturally, different companies will have different business objectives, depending on their industry and size.
-Multi-National trading on the public market will likely look to prioritise their investors first.
-Given its size and reputation, it wants to maximise profitability for its current investors in the hope of attracting new ones and increasing share price.
+For example, a multi-national corporation trading on the public market will likely prioritise its investors first.
+It wants to maximise profitability for its current investors in the hope of attracting new ones and increasing its share price.

-A newly-opened independent restaurant, however, will be less concerned with attracting large-scale investment; focusing instead on establishing good relationships with local suppliers, having a satisfied, loyal workforce and, most importantly, building a solid community customer base.
+Meanwhile, a start-up or SME will be less concerned with attracting large-scale investment.
+It will focus instead on establishing good relationships with local suppliers, having a satisfied, loyal workforce and, most importantly, building a solid community customer base.

 How can companies prioritise their stakeholders?

-In addition to a company-wide stakeholder profile, each project within the company will have their own project stakeholders, which may need to be ranked differently.
+In addition to a company-wide stakeholder profile, each project within the company will have its own project stakeholders, which may need to be ranked differently.
 Project managers and assigned employees will be responsible for prioritising and satisfying their demands to ensure the programme’s success.